alexanderkozlenko/addax/.github/README.md

 ## Advanced configuration

 The framework supports usage of custom factories for `string` instances.
 A custom implementation must be derived from `TabularStringFactory` type and specified in field reader options or record reader options.
-This allows applying advanced techniques during conversion of a `ReadOnlySequence<char>` buffer into a `string` instance, such as string deduplication.
+This allows applying advanced techniques during creation of `string` instances from a `ReadOnlySequence<char>` buffer, such as string deduplication.

 To produce `ReadOnlySequence<char>` values, the framework uses a pool of `ReadOnlySequenceSegment<T>` instances with the default capacity of `256 * Environment.ProcessorCount`.
 This can be customized by providing a different `int` value using `AppContext.SetData` method with `Addax.Formats.Tabular.SequenceSegmentPoolCapacity` as the data element name.